zalegrala/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Grafana Enterprise Traces helm chart values

-The values in the example below provide configuration values for GET.
+The `custom.yaml` values in the example below provide configuration values for a GET installation.

 ```yaml
 ---